 Think white sand beaches, clear turquoise waters, and idyllic deserted islands.
 Welcome to Bazaruto.

-Bazaruto Archipelago National Park is the first marine park in Mozambique.
+Bazaruto Archipelago National Park is the first marine park in Mozambique, Southern Africa.
 Five islands make up the park, Santa Carolina, Bazaruto, Bangué, Benguerua, and Magaruque.
 The park, created in 1970, was founded to protect dugongs, sea turtles, and their habitats.
 Due to their ecological importance, the marine park also protects the island vegetation, coral reefs, and all the wildlife in the park.

 Bazaruto is home to Africa’s only viable population of the rare and endangered dugong, estimated at more than 250 individuals.